GregUtas/robust-services-core/README.md

 3. Tools for the static analysis of C++ software.

 ## License
-The software in this repository was developed by Greg Utas, who currently retains copyright.
+The software in this repository is licensed under the terms of the [GNU General Public License, version 3](/LICENSE.txt).

 ## Robust Services Core
 The framework that supports robust applications is referred to as the